fmatter/lingdocs/docs/usage.rst

 The basic format used is `markdown <https://www.markdowntutorial.com/>`_, with some :doc:`magic sprinkled on top <markdown_format>`.
 There is an `autocomplete plugin <https://github.com/fmatter/pylingdocs-autocomplete-sublime>`_ for Sublime Text.
 If set up correctly, the plugin will show data preview snippets when typing directives like ``mp:<this_is_you_typing>``, and will replace them with ``[mp](id)``.
+There is also the functionality to insert entities from your dataset via the "Tools" menu.

 Preview
 ^^^^^^^^